Cargo Cult Press

-Cargo Cult Press was launched in 2008 by Brian Cartwright to publish limited edition books in the horror genre.
+Cargo Cult Press was launched in 2008 by Brian and Beth Cartwright to publish limited edition books in the horror genre.
 Cargo Cult Press is particularly notable for bringing to the collector's market writers such as Andersen Prunty and Gina Ranalli, known primarily in for their work in the Bizarro genre.
-Cargo Cult Press titles are currently distributed only through the Horror Mall website and a small number of specialty booksellers.
+Cargo Cult Press titles were distributed only through the Horror Mall website and a small number of specialty booksellers.
 Despite the low print runs typical of the small press, their first publication, "Population Zero", was nominated for a Bram Stoker Award in Superior Achievement in Long Fiction.